data-exchange/dxfile/doc/source/introduction.rst

 *Reference*.
 Technique specific extensions to the core structure can be found at the end of the Reference Guide.

-Figure :ref:`Minimal1` shows a diagram of a minimal Data Exchange file to store a single projection image.
+:ref:`Minimal1` shows a diagram of a minimal Data Exchange file to store a single projection image.
 It is strongly encouraged that all datasets shall have a units attribute.
 The axes of the dataset are not specified in this minimal case, and can be assumed to be x and y with a